dart-lang/site-www/src/_guides/language/language-tour.md

 You can define your own metadata annotations.
 Here’s an example of defining a @todo annotation that takes two arguments:

-<?code-excerpt "language-tour/meta-overrides/bin/todo.dart"?>
+<?code-excerpt "language-tour/metadata/bin/todo.dart"?>
 {% prettify dart %}
 library todo;

-class todo {
+class Todo {
   final String who;
   final String what;

-  const todo(this.who, this.what);
+  const Todo(this.who, this.what);
 }
 {% endprettify %}

 And here’s an example of using that @todo annotation:

-<?code-excerpt "language-tour/meta-overrides/bin/main.dart"?>
+<?code-excerpt "language-tour/metadata/bin/main.dart"?>
 {% prettify dart %}
 import 'todo.dart';

-@todo('seth', 'make this do something') void doSomething() {
+@Todo('seth', 'make this do something') void doSomething() {
   print('do something');
 }